-The way that we study matters, and today I'm joining forces with memory psychologist William Wadsworth who will share how to unlock the most powerful study methods out there so that your grammar test preparation will be powerful and efficient.
-(Psst!
-The methods we'll be discussing don't just relate to studying grammar rules.
-You can use them to study anything.)
+The way that we study (or help our students study) matters, and today I'm joining forces with memory psychologist William Wadsworth, who will share how to unlock the most powerful study methods out there so that your grammar test preparation will be powerful and efficient.

 William Wadsworth is a memory psychologist and study coach who works with learners of all ages to help them learn faster and ace their exams or excel in their careers.
 He was kind enough to write the following guest post for us.
 Thank you, William!

-How To Study Grammar So That You Remember What You Study Forever
+Grammar Test Preparation: How To Study So That You Remember What You Study Forever

 English Grammar Revolution can give you a superb grounding in English grammar.
 But what can you do to make sure you actually remember all that you’re learning?
 How can you remember all those grammar rules so that you have the confidence to use your knowledge when you need it?